MyBord/mybord-client/docs/projectManagement.md

     login, all as part of the same session?
   * add about page - for app and landing
     * add transitions for landing between login and and about? or just use same parent container?
+  * If I click on one card menu button and then another and then another, they will all stay visible

 ### B. High - MVP